Examine functions and changes

 What is actually contained in model.output_tensors is the output of the forward().
 Thus, the output of samba.session.run() will also be that of forward().

-3. To track the progress of model training, we output the loss and accuracy per epoch.
-This is standard practice and SambaFlow doesn’t change that.
-However, progress tracking should be run on a CPU, not an RDU, so we use the method samba.to_torch() to convert loss and outputs to torch tensors.
+3. To track the progress of model training, information about the loss and accuracy per epoch is sent to stdout.
+Because progress tracking should be run on a CPU, not an RDU, we use the method samba.to_torch() to convert loss and outputs to torch tensors.
 The standard torch functions can then be applied to loss and outputs on the CPU.

 Tie the pieces together with main()